Home

 Inline Skate Wheel Chair

-Not Coming to Crate & Barrel Soon ... the Skate Wheel Chair (which Rodney swears is quite comfortable)
+Not Coming to Crate & Barrel Near You: Rodney's Skate Wheel Chair

 (More wheel chair photos)